Zero-Shot End-to-End Spoken Language Understanding via Cross-Modal Selective Self-Training: Cross-Modal Selective Self-Training

 To facilitate selective learning, we compute a scalar selective score $\rho\in (0, 1)$ through a selection function $g(\cdot)$ as below,

-$g$ is a multilayer perceptron with a sigmoid function on top of the last layer.
-With the selective score, we define the following selective learning loss $\mathcal{L}_{sel}$ to abstain samples with low selection scores,
+where $g$ is a multilayer perceptron with a sigmoid function on top of the last layer.
+With the selective score, we define the following selective learning loss $\mathcal{L}_{sel}$ that ignores samples with low selection scores,

 where $\alpha$ and $\beta$ are scalar weights.
 The first term in Eq. (\ref{eq:L_sel}) has a hyper-parameter $\tau\in[0, 1]$, which is defined as the target coverage in \citet{geifman2019selectivenet}.
-The first term encourages the selective network to output selective scores that are approaching $\tau$, especially if the selective scores are small at the beginning of model training.
+Concretely, the first term encourages the selective network to output selective scores closer to $\tau$, especially if the selective scores are small at the beginning of model training.

-For the second term in Eq. (\ref{eq:L_sel}), when this loss $\mathcal{L}_{cm1_i}$ is large because of a biased text embedding, the second term encourages a small $\rho_i$ for Eq. (\ref{eq:selective_score}) to learn.
-Due to the biased text embedding, its respective pseudolabel is also biased.
-Thus, even if a biased pseudolabel leads to large $\mathcal{L}^{A \shortrightarrow L}$, its impact is scaled down by $\rho_i$.
-The final loss is below,